Northwest Iceland

 • More Icelandic horses than anywhere else, with numerous riding tour operators

-• Glaumbær turf farm museum showcasing 18th/19th-century rural Icelandic life
+• Glaumbær turf farm museum showing 18th/19th-century rural Icelandic life

 • Drangey island fortress rising from the bay, rich in saga history and birdlife